mike-babb/seattle_streets/README.md

 │   ├── step_04_prepare_graphs_and_states.ipynb - conduct analyses on the missing segments.
 │   ├── step_05_drawn_an_nx_graph.ipynb - plot a NetworkX graph object of Galer.
 The plot changes everytime the code is run.
 │   ├── streets_to_remove.txt - a list (nine, as of 2024/12/25) of short  segments from the original data that can be removed.
 These are most likely erronneous data artifacts inadvertently left in during data.
 These were discovered by panning around an instance of qGIS visually identifying oddities.
 I have no doubt there are more to discover.
 In step 2, this file can be loaded and used to remove the erroneous segments.
-│   └── utils.py - functions used throughout the notebooks
+│   └── utils.py - functions used throughout the notebooks.
 ├── data
 │   ├── Seattle_City_Limits_3136622578314448116.gpkg - Seattle City Limits downloaded from the City of Seattle.
 Only used in the qGIS map.
 │   ├── Street_Network_Database_SND_5117857036965774451.gpkg - Stree Network downloaded from the City of Seattle.
 This is the starting file.